Frequently Asked Questions

 The doula provides continuous emotional and physical support throughout labor and the

-postpartum period, including the transition from home to hospital, or when the partner needs respite.
+postpartum period, including the transition from home to hospital, or when the partner needs

-frame of mind.
+comfortable, relaxed frame of mind.

 The doula will also help clients decide when to leave for their birth place, with the input of the midwife or doctor.
 In addition, the doula helps to clarify the roles and expectations of the partner and other friends and family members, to insure participation which meets the client’s preferences.
 In the event of complications, she provides continuous support to the mother during the postpartum period, allowing the partner to focus on the newborn.
 She may also meet with clients at home during the postpartum period, and is available directly, by phone, for questions following the birth.

 While midwives provide emotional support and are often present upon arrival at the birth place, they often work in rotation with other midwives and/or doctors, and may provide care to more than one patient at a time.
 Their primary role is to ensure the health and safety of the mother and baby, which, as expected, would take priority over other comfort measures and support.